Small-Batch Cranberry Chutney Recipe for Turkey and Brie

 Spicier version

-Add a pinch of crushed red pepper flakes or a small piece of fresh jalapeño with the onion.
-This works well if you plan to serve the chutney with rich cheese.
+Add a pinch of red pepper flakes or a small piece of finely minced jalapeño with the onion.
+This gives the chutney a subtle heat that works especially well with brie and other creamy cheeses.

 More savory version

-Add 1 tablespoon of minced shallot in place of part of the onion, and a few grinds of black pepper.
-This makes the chutney slightly more suited to turkey than to brie.
+Add 1 tablespoon of minced shallot in place of part of the onion, plus a few grinds of black pepper.
+This makes the chutney feel a little more polished and slightly better suited to turkey than to dessert-like pairings.

 Brighter version